E2517/java-lambdas/README.md

 # java-lambdas
-Java lambda expressions to manipulate binary data from a .bin
+Java lambda expressions to manipulate binary data from a .bin with more than 300 records

 ![image][]